ammo414/fencing-dashboard/README.md

 ## Installation
 [NodeCG's installation guide](https://www.nodecg.dev/docs/installing)

-I
-chose to clone nodeCG and add the bundles (this repo) to the nodeCG repo.
-NodeCG offers a new installation method, wherein you would first clone this repo, and then `npm install nodecg` in this repo.
-I haven't tested it out, but the graphics should work either way.
+I chose to clone nodeCG and add the bundles (this repo) to the nodeCG repo.
+NodeCG offers a new installation method that I don't completely understand, but feel free to try it out.